Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 I was cleaning the snorkel tube and a black rod came out.
 Can I re-insert this?
 What is its function?

-You can reinsert the rod by aligning it, un-slit end first, with the flat (grooved) surface downward (away from the nib) and the slit at the end perfectly in line with the slit in the Snorkel tube, then pushing it gently in — it’s made of hard rubber and is very easy to break, but don’t.
+You can reinsert the rod by aligning it, un-slit end first, with the flat (grooved) surface downward (away from the nib) and the slit at the end perfectly in line with the slit in the Snorkel tube, then pushing it gently in — it’s made of hard rubber and is very easy to break, so treat it with extra care.
 Push it in all the way.
 If your pen has an open nib, the rod should seat flush with the end of the Snorkel tube.
 If it has a “TRIUMPH” point, the rod is slightly beveled at the exposed end, and you need to push it in just far enough that the bevel matches the bevel on the Snorkel tube.
 Here is an animated GIF showing the alignment in a pen with a “TRIUMPH” point:

 I am an artist of more than 38 years’ experience with technical pens/rapidographs.
-I like thin lines 4x0 or 1.0–1.5 in fountain pen.
+I like thin lines pad4x0 or 1.0–1.5 in fountain pen.
 UEF platinum century is my preferred nib.

 I’ve recently switched over to fountain pens because I go through even the jewel nibs of the rapidographs on my drawings rather quickly.
 Thinking fountain pen nibs might be more durable.
 I draw on Fabriano printmaking paper.
 First I watercolor then ink on top.